GeveoAu/blog/_posts/2018-12-17-Blockchain-Consensus-Mechanisms.md

 **Proof of Work (POW)**

 This is known as mining and the nodes are known as miners.
 The miners solve cryptographic puzzles to "mine" a block in order to add to the blockchain.
 It is not possible to solve the puzzles quicker using any other method than trial and error.
-This also means that the if one wants to find the solution to the puzzle faster, they would need more computational power, which can get very costly.
+This also means that if one wants to find the solution to the puzzle faster, they would need more computational power, which can get very costly.
 When a miner solves the puzzle, they present their block to the network for verification.
 Verifying whether the block belongs to the chain or not is an extremely simple process.

 **Proof of Stake (POS)**